 Try one of these low FODMAP muffin recipes:

 Do you want low FODMAP recipes to plan your meals for the week?
-Sign up below for a FREE low FODMAP meal plan that includes 7-days worth of recipes for breakfast, lunch, and dinner.
+Sign up below for a guide with 7-day’s worth of FREE low FODMAP recipes for breakfast, lunch, and dinner.

 Oatmeal is low FODMAP when eaten in smaller amounts (you can cook up tp ½ cup dried rolled oats or ¼ cup dried steel-cut oats per serving).